-The survey results allow to continuously monitor the effectiveness of KIMEP operations and highlight areas for further betterment of Institute's services.
+The survey report is submitted to Institute's management and disseminated among KIMEP community.
+The results allow KIMEP decision makers to continuously monitor the effectiveness of the Institute's operations and highlight areas for further improvement of services offered to students.

-c.
+d.
 KIMEP Alumni Survey (KAS)